-32. Organic Farming Practices.
+32. Organic Farming Practices

 - (a) Insurance will be provided for any crop grown using an organic farming practice that meet the requirements for an organic crop on the acreage reporting date if shown in the actuarial documents.
-If an organic practice is not shown in the actuarial documents the non-organic, type and practice will be used. - (b) If insurance is provided for an organic farming practice as specified in section 32(a), only the following acreage will be insured under such practice: - (1) Certified organic acreage; - (2) Transitional acreage being converted to certified organic acreage in accordance with an organic plan; and - (3) Buffer zone acreage. - (c) On the date you report your acreage, you must have:

-- (1) For certified organic acreage, a written certification in effect from a certifying agent indicating the name of the entity certified, effective date of certification, certificate number, types of commodities certified, and name and address of the certifying agent (A certificate issued to a tenant may be used to qualify a landlord or other similar arrangement); - (2) For transitional acreage, a certificate as described in section 32(c)(1), or written documentation from a certifying agent indicating an organic plan is in effect for the acreage; and - (3) Records from the certifying agent showing the specific location of each field of certified organic, transitional, buffer zone, and acreage not maintained under organic management. - (d) If any acreage qualifies as certified organic or transitional acreage on the date you report such acreage, and such certification is subsequently revoked by the certifying agent, or the certifying agent no longer considers the acreage as transitional acreage for the remainder of the crop year, that acreage will remain insured under the reported practice for which it qualified at the time the acreage was reported.
+If an organic practice isnot shown in the actuarial documents the non-organic, type and practice will be used. - (b) If insurance is provided for an organic farming practice as specified in section 32(a), only the following acreage will be insured under such practice: - (1) Certified organic acreage; - (2) Transitional acreage being converted to certified organic acreage in accordance with an organic plan; and - (3) Buffer zone acreage. - (c) You must provide the following organic records, as applicable: - (1) By the acreage reporting date, except as allowed by section 32(c)(2), you must have: - (i) For certified organic acreage, a written certification in effect from a certifying agent indicating the name of the entity certified, effective date of certification, certificate number, types of commodities certified, and name and address of the certifying agent (A certificate issued to a tenant may be used to qualify a landlord or other similar arrangement); - (ii) For transitional acreage, a certificate as described in section 32(c)(1), or written documentation from a certifying agent indicating an organic plan is in effect for the acreage; and - (iii)For certified organic and transitional